tivac/modular-css/packages/www/src/guide/comparison.md

 In CSS Modules there is no support for modifying styles in rules that aren't direct ancestors via `composes`.

-Discussion around potential solutions was happening in [css-modules/css-modules#147](https://github.com/css-modules/css-modules/issues/147) but eventually died out.
+Discussion around potential solutions was happening in [css-modules/css-modules#147](https://github.com/css-modules/css-modules/issues/147) but eventually dried up.

 `modular-css` has implemented the `:external()` proposal from that issue.
 More context is available in the [Overriding Styles section](#overriding-styles).